MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 [//]: <> (MVL-653)

-### Macro modules {#TutorialMacroModules}
+### Macro Modules {#TutorialMacroModules}

 You have probably already noticed how the modules differ in color.
 Each color represents another type of module:

-  * The blue modules are called ML modules, they process voxel images.
+  * The blue modules are called ML modules: they process voxel images.
-  * Green modules are OpenInventor modules, they enable visual 3D scene graphs.
+  * Green modules are OpenInventor modules: they enable visual 3D scene graphs.
   * The brown modules are called macro modules.
 Macro modules encapsulate a whole network in a single module.

 To condense our filter into one single module, we will now be creating a macro module out of it.
 To do that, right-click on the group title and select *Convert To Local Macro*.
 Name your new macro module and finish.
 You just created a local macro module.
 Local macros can only be used from networks in the same or any parent directory.